What is Equity? How Does it Work?

 By holding equity in Clearview Co-op, you are a part owner.
 Each time you purchase petroleum products and give your membership number your purchases are recorded.
 At the end of the fiscal year, a portion of your purchases may be returned in the form of an equity allocation (share dividends).
 The more you purchase, the more you receive in equity.
 In addition, the Board may buy back a portion of your total equity (share redemption).
 This amount becomes the cash payment to you, a member-owner.

-You Paid 20% of my equity back, what happens to the rest?
+You paid a percentage of my equity and allocations, what happens to the rest?

 When can I get of my Equity paid out?